jrobinson123/Chess/README.md

 ```processing
 squares = new Square[8][8];
 ```
 The Square class has a x and y variable to display it's position.
-Rect mode is set to corner. horz describes the horizontal component of the square (from 0 to 7) and vert describes the vertical component of the square (from 0 to 7). squareColor is either "black" or "white".
+Rect mode is set to corner. horz describes the horizontal coordinate of the square (from 0 to 7) and vert describes the vertical coordiante of the square (from 0 to 7). squareColor is either "black" or "white".
 The occupiedPiece is the index of the piece that occupies a square, it's -1 if the square is unoccupied.
+OccupiedColor tells the color of the piece that occupies a square, "black", "white", or "none" if the piece is unoccupied.

 ```processing
 class Square {